Small Batch Pumpkin Muffins With Crumb Topping

 Malasadas (Hawaiian Donuts)

 These babies are malasadas, also known as Hawaiian donuts, and they are divine.
 Balls of dough that are deep-fried in oil and rolled in granulated sugar, much like a donut, but minus the hole.
-Malasadas, best served warm, can be found at many roadside stands and local bakeries as well as on fine dinning menus […]
+Malasadas, best served warm, can be found at many roadside stands and local bakeries as well as on fine dining menus […]

 Israeli Jelly Donuts “Sufganiyot”

 Sufganiyot, also known as, Israeli jelly donuts or “Hanukkah donuts” are deep-fried jelly donuts that are traditionally eaten in Israel during the Jewish holiday of Hanukkah.
-Here the oil used to fry the donuts, like a traditional latke, are reminiscent of the oil that miraculously burned— according to the Hanukkah story—in the ancient Temple in Jerusalem.
+Here the oil used to fry the donuts, like a traditional latke, is reminiscent of the oil that miraculously burned— according to the Hanukkah story—in the ancient Temple in Jerusalem.
 Filled […]

 New York Style Everything Bagels